swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ### Backreference condition kinds

-PCRE and .NET allow for conditional patterns to reference a group by its name, e.g:
+PCRE and .NET allow for conditional patterns to reference a group by its name without any form of delimiter, e.g:

 ```
 (?<group1>x)?(?(group1)y)
 ```

 where `y` will only be matched if `(?<group1>x)` was matched.
 PCRE will always treat such syntax as a backreference condition, however .NET will only treat it as such if a group with that name exists somewhere in the regex (including after the conditional).
 Otherwise, .NET interprets `group1` as an arbitrary regular expression condition to try match against.
+Oniguruma on the other hand will always treat `group1` as an regex condition to match against.

 We intend to always parse such conditions as an arbitrary regular expression condition, and will emit a warning asking users to explicitly use the syntax `(?(<group1>)y)` if they want a backreference condition.
-This more explicit syntax is supported by PCRE. **TODO: Is the opposite more common?**
+This more explicit syntax is supported by both PCRE and Oniguruma.

 ### `\N`